paulamacedo/referencias-para-estudo-ux/README.md

    - Leituras em inglês:
       1. <a  href = https://uxdesign.cc/how-to-build-a-ux-portfolio-if-i-have-never-worked-in-ux-80ebab8f3407>How to build a Ux portfolio if I have never worked in UX </a>
-      2. <a href= https://uxplanet.org/7-simple-ways-to-improve-your-ux-portfolio-unrelated-to-case-studies-ff24156a17aa > 7 Simple Ways to Improve your UX Portfolio <a>
+      2. <a href= https://uxplanet.org/7-simple-ways-to-improve-your-ux-portfolio-unrelated-to-case-studies-ff24156a17aa > 7 Simple Ways to Improve your UX Portfolio </a>

 #### Figma

   - Leituras em inglês:
       1. <a href = https://uxplanet.org/advanced-figma-tips-tricks-d782ba2b2f5c > Advanced figma </a>

 #### Cursos Gratuitos